raspberrypilearning/relax-stretch/en/step_5.md

 ## Repetitions

-Next, you'll create a variable that will eventually allow a user to control the number of repetitions of each exercise.
+Now, you will create a variable that will eventually allow a user to control the number of repetitions of each exercise.

 --- task ---

-Go to the `Variables`{:class="block3variables"} block, click `Make a Variable` and name it `repetitions`.
+Go to the `Variables`{:class="block3variables"} menu, click on `Make a Variable`, and name it `repetitions`.

 ![Making a new variable dialogue box](images/createRepetitionsVariable.png)

-The new variable will now appear in the `Variables`{:class="block3variables"} blocks section and also in the Stage.
+The new variable will now appear in the `Variables`{:class="block3variables"} blocks section and also on the Stage.

 --- /task ---